-It all depends on your budget and needs, as it is not a cheap hotel.
+It depends on your budget and needs, as it is not a cheap hotel.
 But it’s worth the price.
-It is definitely the perfect place if you want to have a romantic celebration: Wedding anniversaries, first date anniversaries, kissing anniversaries.
+It is the perfect place to have a romantic celebration: Wedding anniversaries, first date anniversaries, and kissing anniversaries.
 Or if you want to give a gift to your loved ones and take them to a magical place.
-Or you simply need a comfortable, elegant, and exclusive rest.
+Or you need a comfortable, elegant, and exclusive rest.
 Despite the prices, the place is trendy, so you should book it in advance.

 If you do not choose to stay at the Stanley Hotel Estes Park, it’s still worth a visit.
 The reception, dining room, restaurant, and garden are open to tourists.
 It’s worth spending a moment here.
-It’s also worth sitting down for a glass of wine or lunch in the hotel restaurant.
-The hotel’s interior is delightful so that you won’t regret your visit.
+It’s also worth sitting down for wine or lunch in the hotel restaurant.
+The hotel’s interior is delightful, so you won’t regret your visit.
 The hotel also organizes guided tours of its property so you can thoroughly explore it.

 The Stanley Hotel Estes Park Tours

-You can explore the Stanley Hotel’s colorful history with one of our many tours.
-Read the information about each tour carefully on the official website so you can choose the tour that best suits your needs.
-You can choose from The Stanley Hotel Historic Day Tour or The Stanley Hotel Spirited Night Tour.
+One of our many tours allows you to explore the Stanley Hotel’s colorful history.
+Read the information about each tour carefully on the official hotel website so you can choose the tour that best suits your needs.
+You can choose from The Stanley Hotel Historical Day Tour or The Stanley Hotel Spirited Night Tour.
 Please, note that children under the age of eight are not permitted for both the Day and Night Tours.
 This includes infants being carried or being pushed in strollers.

 The Stanley Hotel Historic Day Tour

 This is a thrilling trip.
 Visiting the Stanley Hotel begins after dark.
 So you can go back in time and feel the atmosphere of Shining.
 You will get to know the dark corners of the hotel.
 It’s a unique opportunity to experience the hotel’s spirited stories with a knowledgeable storyteller in the atmosphere of the Rocky Mountain night.
-The price is $28 per person (but $25 for hotel guests).
-Book it on the official website.
+The price is $30 per person.
+Book it on the official hotel website.

 How to Get To Stanley Hotel Estes Park?

 Take US-36 E and US-36 E/Denver Boulder Turnpike to get to the Stanley Hotel in Estes Park from Denver.
-It’s only 64 miles, and it’s the easiest and fastest way.
+It’s only 64 miles and the easiest and fastest way.
 You can see the hotel from afar, so you won’t miss it.

 - Colorado Road Trip Itinerary